 Grooming the American Shorthair Cat

-Brush the American Shorthair weekly with a stainless steel comb or a rubber curry brush to keep his thick coat shiny and healthy.
+An American Shorthair Cattery will brush their cats and kittens weekly with a stainless steel comb or a rubber curry brush to keep his thick coat shiny and healthy.
 The rest is basic care: aside from regular ear cleaning, trim his nails as needed, usually every 10 days to two weeks.

 Feeding the American Shorthair Cat